Zinoxx0/Libft_Tester/README.md

 A small, terminal-friendly test bench for the **42 libft project**.

-This tester was made to make the first round of libft debugging less repetitive: point it at your project, let it compile the files it finds, then run one function, a whole group, or everything from a simple menu.
+This tester was built to make the first round of libft debugging less repetitive: point it at your project, let it compile the files it finds, then run one function, an entire group, or everything from a simple menu.

 > Made for the 42 community by **samercad** (42 Intra).